How To: Get Rid of Moles

 If you’ve been researching the topic of how to get rid of moles, then you’ve probably come across scores of reports, each touting this or that method as being the best solution to a mole problem.
 It might be worth trying one or some of those recommendations, but many experts agree that trapping remains the only reliably effective means of stopping these creatures.

-First, the bad news: If you were hoping there’d be a way to get rid of moles without getting your hands dirty, it’s time to either modify your expectations or call in a professional.
+First, the bad news: If you were hoping there’d be a way to get rid of moles without getting your hands dirty, it’s time to either modify your expectations or call in a professional (which I highly recommend).
 Trapping is not only somewhat labor-intensive, but it’s also going to bring you up close and personal with at least one mole.
 If you’re squeamish about such things, your best bet is to hire the job out to an experienced exterminator in your area.

 If you’re used to dealing with animals—or if the damage caused by the moles has driven to you a point of frustration-induced courage—then you’re ready to get to work.
 Basically, there are two options: You can try to catch a mole in the act, so to speak, or you can set out a series of mechanized traps.
 The former is the more humane approach, because it doesn’t require killing the mole.
 The latter is more likely to produce results, but the mole may die in the clutches of your trap.

 Option 1: More Humane, Less Effective

 Here’s the prevailing wisdom on how to catch a mole and keep it alive.
 It turns out that things haven’t changed much since Caddyshack, in which Bill Murray portrayed a hapless groundskeeper obsessed with getting rid of the moles terrorizing the local country-club golf course.